|TOP 100 Things to do in Sydney, Australia|

 As you might have guessed, Sydney will be alive and buzzing during the festival and it doesn't stop till... well I'm not sure it does stop actually.
 Anyway, the Festival has its own bar in Hyde Park complete with all kinds of entertainment to keep you in a festival mood including "The Famous Spiegeltent".

-During the day, "The Famous Spiegeltent" is family friendly but after dark, however, it is a different story, time for the grown-ups to have some fun.
+During the day, "The Famous Spiegeltent" is family friendly but after dark however it is a different story.
+As kids go home to bed the grown-ups come out to play.

 Paradiso at Town Hall